visionfiller/visionfiller/README.md

 - 🌱 I’m currently learning (and loving) Python, Django, and how to use ORMs
-- Currently building another full stack project to rent/swap/list houses for a mini vacation!
-Stay tuned
+- Currently working on a personal social media networking site that is inclusive to gender and orientation!

 - ❓ Let's talk coding, gardening, and wine!